beach1208/Nagisa-Kojima.com/README.md

 ### 4. Design

 - Put my ideas and inspirations all together.
-- Pay attention to Font-family, Font-size, colors and shapes.
+- Pay attention to Font family, Font size, colors and shapes.
 - In this website, I designed a logo by using illustrator.

 ### 5. Design Review

-- I usually ask designers to get feedback.
+- I usually ask other designers to get feedback.
 - Modify my design depending on feedback.

 ## Development